-- o firms that will be subject to ring-fencing obligations; or - firms which do not have individuals performing the Chief Risk or Head of Internal Audit functions (SMFs 4 and 5).

-2.27 The PRA expects ring-fenced banks (RFBs) to allocate the responsibility for ensuring that the areas of the firm which they are responsible for managing comply with the ring-fencing obligations, to the majority, if not all, of their SMFs (except the FCA's SMF18), including those NEDs in scope of the SMR.
+- Prescribed Responsibilities which apply to all firms except Small Firms: These responsibilities, which are listed in Allocation of Responsibilities 4, cover areas relevant to the PRA's safety and soundness objective, such as the allocation and maintenance of capital, funding and liquidity, recovery and resolution, stress-testing and the firm's performance of its obligations under Outsourcing. - Prescribed Responsibilities which only apply to certain types of firm (excluding Small Firms): - o firms that carry out proprietary trading;19 - firms that will be subject to ring-fencing obligations; or - o firms which do not have individuals performing the Chief Risk or Head of Internal Audit functions (SMFs 4 and 5). - 2.27 The PRA expects ring-fenced banks (RFBs) to allocate the responsibility for ensuring that the areas of the firm which they are responsible for managing comply with the ring-fencing obligations, to the majority, if not all, of their SMFs (except the FCA's SMF18), including those NEDs in scope of the SMR.
 This is an exception to the expectation that Prescribed Responsibilities should be allocated only to the individual SMFs they are most closely linked to.
 The reason for the exception is to incentivise key decision-makers in RFBs to ensure compliance with the ring-fencing obligations throughout the key areas of the firm.